skillrepos/k8s-dev-v2/codespace-labs.md

 ![Running app in K8s](./images/k8sdev6.png?raw=true "Running app in K8s")

 7. Go back to your original codespace terminal.
 Let's take a quick look at the logs for the current mysql pod to see if there's any issues showing there.
-(If you don't see a prompt, hit Enter.)

 ```
 k logs -l app=roar-db
 ```

 8. Things should look ok in the logs.
 Let's use exec to run a query from the database.
 You'll need the pod name of the mysql pod name (which you can get from 'k get pods' and then copy just the NAME part for the mysql pod).
+Note in the second command, that "-- mysql" not "--mysql".

 ```
 k get pods | grep mysql (to get the db pod's name)